adonisjs/v5-docs/content/guides/http/request.md

 ---

-### charset
+### charsets
-The `charset` method returns an array of accepted charsets by inspecting the `Accept-charset` header.
+The `charsets` method returns an array of accepted charsets by inspecting the `Accept-charset` header.
 The array is ordered by the client's preference (most preferred first).

 ```ts
 const charsets = request.charsets()